barbarabodinier/sharp/cran-comments.md

 ## Comments

+Examples have been fixed for use without Suggests.

 This new version does not suggest the R package regsem which has been removed from CRAN on 2023-05-31.